Ticket #789 (closed defect: fixed)

 %{_sysconfdir}/cron.hourly/bcfg2

-in reply to: ↑ 5 Changed 2 weeks ago by lueningh
+comment:7 in reply to: ↑ 5 Changed 14 years ago by lueningh

 That didn't make any difference either.
 Looking more closely at the patch, though, I have a new question: I'm building with "rpmbuild -ta bcfg-1.0.0.tar.gz", and I bet that is finding the bcfg2.spec file that exists in the misc/ directory.
 Is there a "correct" way to recreate the spec file from the spec.in and get it in the right place?